Skip to main content

 Open Machining Time Calculator

-Total Time = Setup + (Cycle Time × Quantity)
+Total Job Time = Setup Time + (Cycle Time x Good Parts) + Allowances

 Estimating a job isn't just about how long the tool is in the cut.
 It's about the entire door-open-to-door-open process.